-But even though a disturbing number of teens are choosing to end their own lives, the guilt and shame around suicide make it something people are afraid to discuss—and that’s too bad, because the more we don’t talk about suicide, the more alone people who are having suicidal thoughts feel, and the less likely they are to ask for help.
+But there is so much stigma around suicide that people are afraid to talk about it.
+And that’s too bad, because the more we don't talk about suicide, the more alone people who are having suicidal thoughts feel, and the less likely they are to ask for help

 Why do young people think about committing suicide?

 Mental health problems like depression play a big role in suicide, but so do difficult situations—like moving to a new country.
 The stress of financial worries, adapting to a new culture, leaving family behind or being bullied at a new school can sometimes feel unbearable, especially when you’re young.

 Whatever is going on in the life of a person having suicidal thoughts, the common factor is that they feel defeated by their problems and want to escape.
 In fact, their pain is so overwhelming that dying seems like the only answer.

 What are the warning signs that someone is suicidal?

 I can seem sudden when someone attempts suicide, but most often it’s something the person has been thinking about for a while.
 Unless they tell you upront, there’s no way of knowing for sure if a person is considering suicide, but there are some hints you can watch for: